wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2024-2025 Rulebook.md

 ### Mobility

-- The bot must move around in a controlled manner without causing intentional damage to the arena.
+- All robots must have easily visible and controlled mobility in order to compete.
+Methods of mobility include but are not limited to:
+  - Rolling (wheels, tracks or the whole robot)
 - No flying, hovering, or otherwise floating bots will be permitted.
   - If a bot is lifted from the floor in the normal course of the match, the bot will not be penalized.
   - Jumping bots are permitted.